-I have to tell you, half the time they say, "I would be able to do the laundry.
+And I have to tell you, like half the time they say, "I would be able to do the laundry.
 I just want some peace so I can cook and clean."
-And I'm like, "Wow, those are lofty goals."
+And I'm like, wow, those are lofty goals.
 I mean, it's great.
-I love people feeling like they're staying on top of their to-do list and feeling productive.
-But it's also kind of a bummer that your life is so difficult that doing the laundry would be a treat for you, or it's so challenging that you can't even get the most basic chores done.

-And I want to help you guys.
-I want to help you make that easier.
-To find the time not only to do the things that you need to do, like the laundry and the dishes, but also the things that you want to do, like spend time with your partner or go back to your hobbies or read a book or scroll on your phone.
-What the hell, that's what I do half the time anyway.
-Watch a TV show uninterrupted.
+I love people feeling like they're staying on top of their to-do list and feeling productive, but it's also kind of a bummer that your life is so difficult that doing the laundry would be a treat for you or it's so challenging that you cannot even get the most basic chores done.
+And I want to help you guys, I want to help you make that easier to find the time not only to do the things that you need to do like the laundry and the dishes, but also the things that you want to do like spend time with your partner or go back to your hobbies or read a book or scroll on your phone.

-So, there are a couple of simple tips I'm going to give you that I want you to really retain and hold on to.
-They sound so simple, but they actually can just make such a tremendous difference for you.

-The first one is based on a piece of advice that's sort of famous love and relationship advice from columnist and podcaster Dan Savage Gibbs.
-Now, I have very mixed feelings about a lot of the advice he gives; some of it's good, some of it's not so good.
-But this thing in particular, I think is really, really valuable and does not just apply to sex and relationships.
+What the hell?
+That's what I do half the time anyway.
+You know, watch a TV show uninterrupted.
+So there's a couple of simple tips I'm going to give you that I want you to really retain and hold on to because they sound so simple but they actually can just make such a tremendous difference for you.
+The first one is based on a piece of advice that sort of famous love and relationship advice columnist and podcaster Dan Savage gives.
+Now I have very mixed feelings about a lot of the advice he gives.

-The way that he phrases this advice is, "Fuck first."
-We're not going to keep saying that, even though I'm from New Jersey, and I love an F word.
-We're going to say, "First things first."
-Meaning, don't wait.
+Some of it's good, some of it's not so good.
+But this thing in particular I think is really, really valuable and does not just apply to sex and relationships.
+And the way that he phrases this advice is fuck first.
+We're not going to keep saying that even though I'm from New Jersey and I love an F word.
+We're going to say first things first, meaning do not wait.
 Just go ahead and do it.

-If it's a date night, and you're going out to dinner, you're going to be eating a lot of food, you're going to be drinking wine, and you're really looking forward to getting romantic at the end of the night...
-But then it actually reaches the end of the night, and you're tired, you're a little drunk, and you're overly full from dinner, you're not going to do it.
-So, fuck first.
+If it's a date night and you're going out to dinner and you're going to be eating a lot of food and you're going to be drinking wine and you're really looking forward to getting romantic at the end of the night but then it actually reaches the end of the night and you're tired and you're a little drunk and you're overly full from dinner, you're not going to do it.
+So fuck first.
 Do it before you go out.

-If it's your wedding day, do it in between the ceremony and the reception.
-Just do it when you want to do it, instead of putting it off to a future point where it's going to be sort of ideal circumstances.
-Now, we know that nothing in life ever has ideal circumstances, right?
+If it's your, you know, wedding day, do it in between the ceremony and the reception.
+Just do it when you want to do it instead of putting it off to a future point where it's going to be sort of ideal circumstances.
+Now we know that nothing in life ever has ideal circumstances, right?